 - pinch of pepper

 In a non-reactive bowl, whisk together the marinade ingredients until well emulsified.
 Toss the chicken with the marinade and refrigerate overnight.

 Skewer chicken, alternating with grapes.
 Heat grill or grill pan over medium heat.
 Cook skewers until chicken juices run clear, about 3 minutes on each side.
 Grapes should puff and caramelize.

 Sprinkle with parsley and serve.

-Read other articles with weight-loss tips and healthy eating ideas
+Get more weight-loss tips and healthy eating ideas: